unkcpz/zpcknu-blog/content/notes/gsoc-logs-0.md

 - Write further developer documentation (mostly the API documentation provided in docstring of useful class and methods) for plumpy and kiwipy.
 - Thoroughly test to make sure asyncio version of `plumpy` and `circus` is working flawlessly with `aiida-core>=1.1`
 - Deliverables include one PR for plumpy and aiida-core each, and two PRs for circus one for removing py2 compatibles and the other (stretch goal) for replacing tornado with asyncio.
+- Write a wiki page in `aiida_core` repository about how `aiida_core` involved with asynchronous programming.
+This will helpful for developers who will look into the relative part of the code base.

 Mentors will help manage interactions with the `circus` maintainers.